777arc/textbook/content/appendix_text_comparison.rst

 #.
 PMR446 SDR: Long distance communication using GNU Radio\.\.\., 2013
 #.
 SDR: From Smart(er) to Cognitive, 2011
 #.
 SDR: The Software Communications Architecture, 2013
+#.
+The ARRL Handbook chapter 8: DSP and SDR Fundamentals, 2019